mattiabasone/lumen-api-test/readme.md

 - `docker-compose build`
 - `docker-compose up`

-*docker-compose.yml configuration binds ports 80 (HTTP) and 33060 (MySQL)*
+*docker-compose.yml configuration binds ports 80 (HTTP) and 33060 (MySQL) on host*

 ### Application

-The docker entrypoint script will automatically run migration and some DB seeders.
+The docker entry point script will automatically run migration and some DB seeders.
 The data will be visible at [http://localhost](http://localhost)

 #### Authentication